By: Marilyn L. Davis

 “Once you admit to yourself that you are or aren’t something, then you can begin searching for the reason why,” Deuce went on.
 “And once you’ve found that, you can begin to take steps toward making it better.
 So, tell yourself you’re an asshole, stop being an asshole, your problem’s solved,” Deuce said in a pleased voice.”― Abigail Roux, Sticks & Stones

-Up to $500 million is spent on personal development products every year.
-This includes books, CDs, seminars, coaching, stress management, and gyms.
+Up to $500 million is spent on personal development products every year, including books, CDs, seminars, coaching, stress management, and gyms.
 All of these self-help aids are so people can change something.

 We know there is a desire for people to change.
-Spending millions of dollars on books and therapy to get to the root of their problem.
+They are spending millions of dollars on books and therapy to get to the root of their problem.
 Many religions and beliefs emphasize the emotional suffering of attachment, negative behaviors, and man’s responsibility to change for the better.

 Those familiar with 12 Step based recovery hear character defects discussed in opening readings as the underlying cause of dissatisfaction with life.
 Shortcomings are descriptions of the aspects we need to change, and they, too, are often mentioned in meetings.